OWASP/www-event-2023-Global-AppSec-DC/pages/exhibitor-details.md

 + [Register your onsite team](https://www.eventbrite.com/e/owasp-global-appsec-washington-dc-2023-tickets-519195877847) ASAP!
 Discount codes have been sent to your rep for paid exhibitors and sponsors.
 + [Book your hotel room](https://book.passkey.com/event/50528867/owner/10764415/home) Please reserve your rooms before October 1 to receive the discounted group rate.
-+ Order A/V equipment - [Encore](/assets/files/MarriottMarquisWashingtonDCExhibitorKit.pdf)
++ Order A/V equipment -
-+ Order rental/Furniture - Coming Soon
++ Order rental/Furniture -
-+ Shipping to and from the event - Coming Soon
++ Shipping to and from the event -
-+ Secure your lead scanner - Coming Soon
++ Secure your lead scanner - ASAP Eventdex
-+ Exhibitor check-in & set-up Sunday, October 29, 6pm
++ Exhibitor check-in & set-up Sunday, October 29, 6pm-9pm
 + Exhibitor tear-down Tuesday, October 31, 5pm-9pm

 ### Preparing You and Your Team